aspxcts/TennisShotRecog/README.md

 The AImageFeeder.py will give you the perfect image every time with a screen resolution of 1920x1200

+- Please Keep in mind that the model currently only works with forehand and backhand shots from the baseline

 # Updates

 ## Version 4
 - ~1000 Training images.
+- Shots trained on: Forehand, Backhand
+- Court positions trained on: Baseline

 ## Contribution